ansys/pyworkbench/doc/source/user-guide.rst

 - Server name or IP address
 - Port number
-- (optional) Client-side working directory, which is the default location for client-side files
+- Client-side working directory, which is an optional parameter indicating the default location for client-side files

 .. code-block:: python